dgarroDC/CustomShipLogModes/README.md

 ![thumbnail](images/thumbnail.png)

 This utility mod allows other mods to add their custom Ship Log modes.
-Now you can [kill demons](https://outerwildsmods.com/mods/doom/), [visit other stars](https://outerwildsmods.com/mods/newhorizons/) or even view your gallery of photos (*coming soon?*) on your computer without worrying about compatibility issues!
+Now you can [kill demons](https://outerwildsmods.com/mods/doom/), [visit other stars](https://outerwildsmods.com/mods/newhorizons/), [rewatch the best PowerPoint presentations](https://outerwildsmods.com/mods/shiplogslidereelplayerplus/) or even [view your gallery of photos](https://outerwildsmods.com/mods/picasalbum/) on your computer without worrying about compatibility issues!

 ## User Guide